The Constitution of the Student Polity

 - Ad Hoc Elections are those elections which are not permanent and regular, and instead are held as vacancies in the Delegate Council and its related bodies arise.

-- The disputant shall present a grievance to their Delegate, who shall then notify the Delegate Council.
+- The disputant shall present a grievance to the Polity Attorney within two (2) days following the day of the election.
+The Attorney shall then notify the Delegate Council.

 - The Delegate Council will decide if the election should be re-administered.
-If they so decide, the election must be re-administered within two (2) weeks.
+If they so decide by a super majority vote, the election must be re-administered within two (2) weeks of the disputed election.

 Article III: Impeachment

-- A Delegate or Officer may be impeached by their constituents if they are dissatisfied with their performance or execution of duties.
+A Delegate or Officer may be impeached by their constituents if the constituents are dissatisfied with their performance or execution of duties.

 - The Delegate Council may vote to impeach a Delegate or Officer if they find that Delegate or Officer to be acting in disregard of this Constitution, the Polity Laws, the Acts of Council, or Oath of Office.